storyteller. As an

 and producer, Michael's work

-ranges from live theater and music
+ranges from film and television to

-Michael celebrates the full range of human experience in his work, ranging from projects you might describe as pure entertainment, to stories with characters who are deeply introspective, exploring both our personal and collective yearning for meaning and connection in this new millenium world.
-On the never ending journey to integrate these elements in all his work, Michael's projects have received support from the Lower Manhattan Cultural Council, the NYC Department of Cultural Affairs, the Brooklyn Community Foundation and others.
+Michael celebrates the full range of human experience in his work, ranging from projects you might describe as pure entertainment, to stories with characters who are deeply introspective, exploring both our personal and collective yearning for meaning and connection in this new millennium world.
+On the never ending journey to integrate these elements in all of his work, Michael's projects have received support from the Lower Manhattan Cultural Council, the NYC Department of Cultural Affairs, The Here Arts Center, the Brooklyn Community Foundation and others.

 A professional entertainer since the age of seventeen, Michael has appeared on stages from LaMama Etc. to New York City Opera, Carnegie Hall and Lincoln Center, in numerous regional productions, Broadway national and international tours, and in two one-man shows seen from coast to coast.
-Michael created the comedic tour de force role of Milton in THE IRONWORKERS' HAYRIDE, which he also conceived and produced - a two character musical play set in 1910, with music by Emmy Award winner Lanny Meyers and libretto by Pulitzer Award winner Robert Olen Butler, directed by Eric Michael Gillett.
-Michael played the title role in the Centennial Anniversary of PORTRAIT OF THE ARTIST AS A YOUNG MAN directed by Olivier Award winner Jim Culleton of Fishamble Theatre Company and also the role of Thomas MacDonagh in EASTER RISING 1916, both at Symphony Space.
+Michael created the comedic tour de force role of Milton in THE IRONWORKERS' HAYRIDE, which he also conceived and produced - a two character musical set in 1910, with music by Emmy Award winner Lanny Meyers and libretto by Pulitzer Award winner Robert Olen Butler, directed by Eric Michael Gillett.
+Michael played the title role (Stephen Dedalus) in the Centennial Anniversary of PORTRAIT OF THE ARTIST AS A YOUNG MAN and also the role of Thomas MacDonagh in EASTER RISING 1916, both conceived and directed by Olivier Award winner Jim Culleton of Fishamble Theatre Company.
 He created the lead character of Henry Chisholm for the International IEEE HONORS CEREMONY, portraying a fictional assistant to Thomas Edison, who time travels from 1903 to the present to honor the finest scientific minds from across the globe, including Elon Musk and nanotechnologist Mildred Dresselhaus, known as the "Queen of Carbon Science".
 Michael was also creative consultant on this project, developing the concept and script, where his co-star was a state-of-the-art humanoid robot.

-His diverse plays and performance pieces include THE PIECES OF PAPER PROJECT; THE USUAL SPACE; OH, VERY YOUNG - based on the music of Cat Stevens, and I WANT TO BE A DANCIN' MAN - A Celebration of Fred Astaire and the Music that Made him Famous - which have been presented at Here Arts Center, the Neighborhood Playhouse, the Joyce Soho, the Irondale Center and others, as well as music venues such as the fabled Roseland and Tatou, and the Regent Beverly Wilshire Hotel in Hollywood.
-Michael's work as a designer has been seen at the New York Public Library and the Metropolitan Museum of Art, Jay Z's 40/40 Club and Adidas, and was featured in NY Times Sunday Styles.
-His collaborations include a wide range of forms including work with minimalist composer and Laureate of the International Tchaikovsky competition Anton Batagov, multiple Emmy Award winning composer and arranger Lanny Meyers, trailblazing cellist Matt Haimovitz, and Pulitzer Award winning author Robert Olen Butler.
+PIECES OF PAPER - Aspirations of 9/11; THE USUAL SPACE; OH, VERY YOUNG - based on the music of Cat Stevens, and I WANT TO BE A DANCIN' MAN - A Celebration of Fred Astaire and the Music that Made him Famous - which have been presented at Here Arts Center, the Neighborhood Playhouse, the Joyce Soho, the Irondale Center and others, as well as music venues such as the fabled Roseland and Tatou, and the Regent Beverly Wilshire Hotel in Hollywood.
+Michael's work as a light installation designer include Fashion Week at Bryant Park, the Metropolitan Museum of Art, Jay Z's 40/40 Club and Adidas, and was featured in NY Times Sunday Styles.
+His collaborations include a range of forms including work with minimalist composer and Laureate of the International Tchaikovsky competition Anton Batagov, multiple Emmy Award winning composer and arranger Lanny Meyers, trailblazing cellist Matt Haimovitz, and Pulitzer Award winning author Robert Olen Butler.